bjpfox/co2-tracker/README.md

 ### Technical aspects
 * Object oriented programming approach - used Emission class with methods get_units() and get_date(), User class for app users

+### Challenges
+* Calculating daily emissions using emission events with different units (MJ, kWh, km, etc) and different time periods (daily, monthly, quarterly) and start dates
+* Getting robust data for all emission types (e.g. train)
+* Google Charts - limited options for controlling display of chart, some gaps in documentation
+* Maintaining consistent layout for different data volumes (as charts get bigger / smaller, etc)

+### Future work
+* Add electricity rate data for different states and territories
+* More research into emission rates
+* Provide ways to export data e.g. csv
+* Make dashboard more interactive, e.g. collapsable / movable graphs
+* Explore ways to link to APIs, e.g. for purchasing climate credits, or climate news
+* Develop an FAQ

 ### References